mikearnaldi/workers-conf-2022/slides/07-intro-to-effect.md

 We mentioned non-recoverable defects, Effect behind the scenes collect all the errors that may happen during the execution of your program (predicted and not) in a tree-like data type called `Cause<E>`.

+The following snippet recovers from all the errors included "non-recoverable" and prints out the full cause.

 ```ts twoslash
 // @module: esnext
 // @filename: prelude.ts